ariksidney/Raspberry-Pi-real-time-meteo-data-with-AWS-IoT/README.md

 * Change the topic on which to publish.

 * Let it run and check your DynamoDB table and S3 bucket.

+## amCharts integration ##

+* Just download the chart.html and change the two URLs to the one from your S3 json file.